 It is a fact of pet ownership that even our most beloved furry friends can develop some nasty habits that try our patience.
 In my personal and professional conversations with pet lovers, I’ve discovered there are a few behaviors that stand out as the most worrisome and difficult to control.
 Ready?
 (Brace yourself).

-The top three nasty habits among pets are as follows:
+The top two nasty habits among pups are…

 - Dogs eating poop or vomit